Moraine ages in Norway show global synchrony of atmospheric climate trends

 By observing clues in ice and rocks from the past, we can tell the global temperature is rising now at a faster rate than ever.
 It is clear humans, not natural forces, are responsible for this change.

 Collins, with her Ph.D. advisor, University of Maine climate scientist Aaron Putnam, and her field partner, Katie Westbrook, spent a month in the field near Forsand, Norway, in summer 2023.
-They collected samples from well-preserved moraines and have been calculating their ages to construct a timeline of climate system responses.
+They collected samples of rocks deposited on well-preserved moraines and have been calculating their ages to construct a timeline of climate system responses.

 The team collected pieces of rock from the moraines they found.
-Then, they extracted atoms of beryllium-10, an isotope found in the quartz minerals of rocks exposed to cosmic rays from the sun.
+Then, they extracted atoms of beryllium-10, an isotope found in the quartz minerals of rocks exposed to cosmic rays from the sun, from the rock samples.
 The beryllium-10 collects at predictable rates after the rocks are free of ice.

 Using this proxy, Collins was able to track climate trends in Norway, and compare them to trends across the world.